WPManageNinja/paymattic-docs/docs/form-editor/creating-a-step-form-with-paymattic.md

 This way you can easily add the **Step Form** fields in Paymattic Forms!

 ::: tip Need Help?
-If you have any further questions, concerns, or suggestions, please do not hesitate to contact our [@support team](https://wpmanageninja.com/support-tickets/?utm_source=wpmn&utm_medium=home&utm_campaign=site#/).
+If you have any further questions, concerns, or suggestions, please do not hesitate to contact our [support team](https://wpmanageninja.com/support-tickets/?utm_source=wpmn&utm_medium=home&utm_campaign=site#/).
 Thank you.
 :::